London's Christmas Lights 2024: Where, When And How To See Them This Year

 Are London's Christmas lights energy efficient?

-With climate issues at the forefront of everyone's minds this Christmas, the West End has taken steps to make the Christmas light displays as energy efficient as possible.
+With climate issues at the forefront of minds, the West End has taken steps to make the Christmas light displays as energy efficient as possible.

-All West End lights (that's Oxford Street, Regent Street, St James's, Bond Street, South Molton Street and more) use LED technology, which reduces energy consumption by 75% compared to regular lights.
+All West End lights (that's Oxford Street, Regent Street, St James's, Bond Street, and more) use LED technology, which reduces energy consumption by 75% compared to regular lights.

-The new Oxford Street star lights are 100% recyclable, made from recycled polymer and produced using 100% solar/photovoltaic energy, and will be reused in future Oxford Street Christmas displays.
-Similarly, the new Bond Street lights use energy-efficient LEDs, and are made from recycled materials.
+The Oxford Street star lights are 100% recyclable, made from recycled polymer and produced using 100% solar/photovoltaic energy, and will be reused in future Oxford Street Christmas displays.
+Similarly, the Bond Street lights and the Strand lights use energy-efficient LEDs, and are made from recycled materials.

 If this has got you all festive, check out London's Christmas markets and fairs, or get your skates on at London's winter ice rinks.